 - Deadlift – 683.4 pounds

-Becca has also competed in bodybuilding competition, winning the Miss Midwest, Miss Nebraska and Miss Rocky Mountain titles.
+Becca has also competed in a bodybuilding competition, winning the Miss Midwest, Miss Nebraska, and Miss Rocky Mountain titles.
 She has even been a professional wrestler with the World Wrestling League.

-Becca is considered by many to be the strongest woman who ever lived.
+Becca is considered by many to be the world’s strongest women who ever lived.

-In 1975, after just a few years of training, Jan became the first woman to lift more than 400 pounds on amy powerlift.
+In 1975, after just a few years of training, Jan became the first woman to lift more than 400 pounds on my powerlifting.
 She deadlifted 412 pounds.
 Shortly after that, she was the first woman to achieve a three lift total of 1200 pounds in the squat, bench press and deadlift.